 I have a Patreon.
 It supports the time I take to do all my blog posts, videos, and other bits of free content.
 If you’d like to see more game-bending rule options (or more fiction, game industry essays, game design articles, worldbuilding tips, whatever!), try joining for just a few bucks and month and letting me know!

-Posted on December 15, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged 5e, Game Design, gaming, Geekery, Insomnia, Monsters, Pathfinder, Pathfinder Second Edition Core Rulebook., Starfinder.
+Posted on December 15, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged 5e, Game Design, gaming, Geekery, Insomnia, Monsters, Pathfinder First Edition, Pathfinder Second Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.